FabricAttachedMemory/Emulation/README2nd/Preconfigure.md

 absolutely required.
 Before you can run the script some conditions need to
 satisfied:

-* Operating system revision and package
+* Operating system revision and packages
 * Selection of an output "artifact" directory
 * Environment variables that control the script

 ### OS and extra packages

 emulation_configure.bash must be run in a Debian environment.
-Debian Stretch (9.2 and later) have been tested recently, as has Ubuntu 16 and 17.
+Debian Stretch (9.2 and later) have been tested recently, as has Ubuntu 16, 17, and 18.
+Insure your system has the following commands:

-Install packages for the commands __vmdebootstrap, sudo, and virsh__.
+* brctl
+* qemu-img
+* qemu-system-x86_64
+* sudo
+* virsh
+* vmdebootstrap

 The actual package names may differ depending on your exact distro.

 ### Artifact directory and the FAME IVSHMEM backing file

-The node emulated FAM is backed on the QEMU host by a file in the host file system.
+Emulated FAM for all the nodes is backed on the QEMU host by a file in the host file system.
 Thus the emulated FAM is persistent to VM reboots.
 This file must be created before running the configuration script.
 All node VMs will share that one file so the global shared address space effect is realized.

 Additionally, the script will generate files (node images, logs, etc).
-While it's possible to select different directory paths for different artifacts, you are encouraged to let everything exists under one directory.
+While it's possible to select different directory paths for different artifacts, you are encouraged to let everything exist under one directory.

 First choose a location for all these files; a reasonable place is $HOME/FAME.
 Export the following environment variable then create the directory: